Aveglia/vAMPirus/docs/HelpDocumentation.md

 NOTE -> if you end up installing Miniconda3 using the script you should close and re-open the terminal window after everything is completed.

+**NEW in version 2.0.0 -> the startup script will automatically download annotation information from RVDB to infer Least Common Ancestor information for hits during taxonomy assignment.
+You can also use "-t" to download NCBI taxonomy files to infer taxonomy using the DIAMOND taxonomy classification feature.

 ### Databases